-- Day to day access to a school is within the control of the Head Teacher. - Normally parents/carers (and those with parental responsibility) are granted "limited licence" to visit the grounds and buildings of a school. - Most schools will establish procedures which set out: the acceptable purposes for such visits; the areas of the school that may be entered at particular times; the standard of behaviour expected etc. - Where there is a breach of such procedures the school needs to respond in a measured way, depending on the seriousness of any inappropriate conduct eg:- - Initiate a meeting/dialogue with the individual; - Write to the visitor, describing their misconduct, explaining its impact on the school and stating its unacceptability; - Vary the person's "licence", say, through the addition of conditions; - Warn of the possibility of a "ban", (ie. the withdrawal of their licence), if the misconduct is repeated; - o Impose a ban with a review after a fixed period; - Impost a ban without review.
+- Day to day access to a school is within the control of the Head Teacher. - Normally parents/carers (and those with parental responsibility) are granted "implied licence" to visit the grounds and buildings of a school, for instance, for appointments, to attend a school event or to drop off or pick up their children. - Most schools will establish procedures which set out: the acceptable purposes for such visits; the areas of the school that may be entered at particular times; the standard of behaviour expected etc. - Where there is a breach of such procedures the school needs to respond in a measured way, depending on the seriousness of any inappropriate conduct eg:- - Initiate a meeting/dialogue with the individual; - Write to the visitor, describing their misconduct, explaining its impact on the school and stating its unacceptability; - Vary the person's "implied licence", say, through the addition of conditions;

+• Warn of the possibility of a "ban", (ie. the withdrawal of their licence), if the misconduct is repeated;

+\circ Impose a ban with a review after a fixed period; \circ Impost a ban without review.